Lake Superior Woodturners MEETING DETAILS

 You can check out this article I wrote that reviews a few dust masks.
 If you can afford it, go

-• Hearing protection.
+ahead and buy a dust collector which will suck the dust away as you work. - Hearing protection.
 If you run the lathe and a dust collector for significant periods of time, you

 probably need some kind of hearing protection.
 It may not show up immediately, but constant